The Human Truth Foundation

 q=199.

 Chile performs very well in ensuring human rights and freedom compared to most other countries.
-Chile does the second-best in its nominal commitment to Human Rights20.
-It comes in the best 20 in speed of uptake of HR treaties21.
-It does better than average in the rate of gender bias (from 7 indicators)22, supporting personal, civil & economic freedoms23 (amongst the lowest in The Americas), commentary in Human Rights Watch reports24 (one of the best in The Americas), freethought25, supporting press freedom26, opposing gender inequality27 and in LGBT equality28.
-But, things still need to improve in Chile.
-Chile does worse than average in terms of its success in fighting anti-semitic prejudice29.
-Progress is always going to be difficult in a country where the richest 1% hold 24% of the country's entire income30, but some things are changing.
-In 2017, the courts continued to prosecute those responsible for human rights violations during Augusto Pinochet's dictatorship from 1973 to 199031.
-But there are still ongoing issues with the justice system including too much mistreatment and overcrowding31.
-Inhumane restrictions on family planning services (including the end of the total ban on abortion) were lightened in 2017, including access for LGBT folk31.
+Chile performs the best in its average Freedom in the World rating.
+It does the second-best in its nominal commitment to Human Rights19.
+It comes in the best 20 in eliminating modern slavery20 (one of the lowest in The Americas).
+It does better than average when it comes to the rate of gender bias (from 7 indicators)21, supporting personal, civil & economic freedoms22 (one of the best in The Americas), commentary in Human Rights Watch reports23 (one of the best in The Americas), freethought24, opposing gender inequality25 (one of the lowest in The Americas), LGBT equality26 and in supporting press freedom27.
+But, things could still be better.
+Chile does worse than average in its success in fighting anti-semitic prejudice28.
+Progress is always going to be difficult in a country where the richest 1% hold 24% of the country's entire income29, but some things are changing.
+In 2017, the courts continued to prosecute those responsible for human rights violations during Augusto Pinochet's dictatorship from 1973 to 199030.
+But there are still ongoing issues with the justice system including too much mistreatment and overcrowding30.
+Inhumane restrictions on family planning services (including the end of the total ban on abortion) were lightened in 2017, including access for LGBT folk30.

 For tables, charts and commentary, see: